68kPoker/CodeBase/README.md

 # Warehouse (Magazyn)
 Sokoban Clone for Amiga

 I have setup some classes in order to complete the game.
-Here's an overview of the general calsses:
+Here's an overview of the general classes:
 <!DOCTYPE html>
 <html lang="pl">